sascha-pst/sascha-pst.github.io/_posts/2026-04-24-a-writer's-obituary.md

 ---
 We have rituals for people, real estate, marriages.
 We do not have rituals for careers, which is strange because we spend more waking hours with them than most spouses.
 What would a career funeral look like? would there be free food?
 Who would speak?

 Dearly beloved — I mean, great people of the internet.
 Here lies the o-bit-chu-wary of Sasha Schaps' career as a writer.
 She is survived by 403 pages of performance reviews, a LinkedIn presence, and the unshakeable conviction that she was good at that job.
-She is preceded in death by religiously-loved houseplant, who died in transit and her Ebi.
+She is preceded in death by religiously-loved houseplant, who died in transit, A(l)so Ebi.
 In lieu of flowers, please give a follow to @shopbiscuits on Instagram.

 The deceased was best known for a typo on slide 4, six years of "meets expectations" and an optimization regimen so thorough it made the word machine sound affectionate.
 She made it.
 Then she had to leave.